INTP Compatibility: Romantic Relationships, Love, and Dating

 While she may not fit into the woman’s stereotypical mold in love, the INTP woman will gradually reveal herself to the person she loves while taking a genuine interest in their likes and hobbies.

-How an INTP Knows They are in Love
+How an INTP Knows They Are in Love

 There are a few signs that an INTP will notice if they are in love: